mhallin79/lillen/guides/hot-water-system.md

 If the gas fails or it senses a fault in the system it will turn off the gas and the light will flash at a constant rate until the switch is turned off to reset the unit.

+## Manual
+The manufacturers operating instructions is available as a [PDF download](/docs/hot-water-system.pdf).

 <a href="/#guides"><button class="nav-button"><i class="arrow arrow-left"></i> Back</button></a>